Touchpoint: Brand Touchpoint Wheel

-The Brand Touchpoint Wheel displays the various ways in which consumers interact with an organisation's brand, creating higher brand education.
+The Brand Touchpoint Wheel displays the various ways in which consumers interact with an organization's brand, creating higher brand education.
 Brand touchpoint segments can be split into pre-purchase, purchase, and post-purchase experience.
 These all help influence the consumer's purchasing decision.

 The pre-purchase experience shows the diverse range of interactions the consumer has with the brand and product before they enter the store.
 This touchpoint interaction is devised to increase brand awareness and increase a consumer's perception and expectation of the brand.
 These touchpoints should highlight the brand's features, and benefits over other competing products increasing the brand's value to the consumers.
-The pre purchase segment in the brand touchpoint wheel allows the customer to decide if the product or service will fulfil their needs and wants.
-The benefits of pre purchase touchpoints are that they engage prospective customers, as well as retaining current customers.
+The pre purchase segment in the brand touchpoint wheel allows the customer to decide if the product or service will fulfill their needs and wants.
+The benefits of pre-purchase touchpoints are that they engage prospective customers, as well as retaining current customers.
 During this segment of the buying process people have access to knowledge of the brand, which allows them to see if they will gain from selecting this product or service over another competing brand.
 An example of a pre-purchase touchpoint is public relations.
 Public relations creates positivity around the brand, as well as media influence over prospective customers.
 Websites and advertising are other pre-purchase touchpoints, which allow customers to engage and learn about products or services.